d4rk4444/orbiter-bridge/README.md

 key2
 ```

-In the file addressStarknet.txt insert Starknet addresses for ETH deposit:
+In the file privateStark.txt insert private addresses in this format:
 ```
-address1
-address2
+key1
+key2
 ```

+*Starknet only works with ArgentX wallets!*

 ## Launch
 ```
 node index